 The customary required term

-for sr22 insurance in Texas is for
+for an sr22 filing in Texas is for

 2 to 3 years from the date of order or suspension.
 During your term, you must maintain